Employee retention strategies: How companies can create stronger bonds with their employees

 Why are team days important in a company?

-A black man and an Asian woman are playing tug-of-war as a team-building exercise.
+A Black man and an Asian woman are playing tug of war as a team-building activity.

 • Strengthening team spirit: Team days promote cohesion and strengthen the sense of togetherness within the team.
 Through joint activities and challenges, team members develop a deeper connection to each other.